truong20031456/food_and_fast_Back-End/analytics_service/README.md

 ## Overview

 The Analytics Service is a microservice responsible for collecting, processing, and analyzing data from across the Food & Fast E-Commerce platform.
-It provides comprehensive business intelligence, reporting, and data analytics capabilities to help drive business decisions and optimize operations.
+It provides comprehensive business intelligence, reporting, and data analytics capabilities powered by **Elasticsearch** for high-performance search and analytics.

 ## Features